Crisis in the Classroom: How Marvin the “Mental Health Warrior” Cat Uses the RESPOND Method

 Recognize: This isn’t “bad behavior” — it’s a mental health crisis.

-Engage (with compassion): Stay calm, speak softly, and let them know you’re not against them.
+Engage: Stay calm, speak softly and let them know you’re not against them.
 “I can see you’re upset, and I’m here with you.”

 I told Marvin, “The key is not to escalate.
 Your calm presence becomes the anchor.
-And once safety is restored, then you can circle back to problem-solving.”
+Once safety is restored, then you can circle back to problem-solving.”

 Wrap Up